Joseph Priestley Award

 2011-12: George Whitesides, professor and researcher at Harvard University, for his groundbreaking "Lab on a Chip" medical diagnostic technology and humanitarian work bringing low-cost medical diagnostics to the developing world.

-2010-11: Steve Sparks, professor of geology and research group leader of the Volcanology and Geological Fluid Dynamics Research Group at the University of Bristol, United Kingdom.
+2010-11: Steve Sparks, professor of geology and research group leader of the Volcanology and Geological Fluid Dynamics Research Group at the University of Bristol, United Kingdom, for his contributions through applied fluid dynamics to improving our understanding of magmatic fragmentation and pyroclastic density currents, helping to reduce the risks posed by volcanic eruptions to at-risk populations globally.

 2009-10: Elizabeth Loftus, for her work in the field of human memory research, particularly her contributions to our understanding of childhood abuse and traumatic recovered memories.